alotama/shadow-legends-api/README.md

 ## To Do

-- Organize files with MVC Arquitecture
+- [X] Organize files with MVC Arquitecture
-- Scrap all information about Champion
+- [X] Scrap more information about Champion
-  - Rarity
+- [ ] Get all champions according to their element, rarity AND/OR faction.
+- [ ] Include champion information
-  - Faction
+  - Skills
   - Overall Rating
-  - Type
-  - Element
-  - Skills
   - Masteries
   - Ratings